funkdog/RDT3.0/ReadMe.md

      - Functions:
        - Constructor - creates a new Message Thread
        - run() - Will be the driving force to allow the sender and the receiver to communicate.
-       - send(String) - Sends a messasge to the output socket
+       - send(String) - Sends a message to the output socket
        - toDifferentThread(String) - Sends message to the other thread executing on the network
      - Properties:
        - String ACK2 - constant